 2012-13: Point joined Moose Jaw for his first WHL season as a 16-year-old — skating in 67 of 72 games and finishing as the Warriors’ second-leading scorer.
 He scored 24 goals, second to leading scorer Sam Fioretti (32), and was -15 with 33 assists and 26 penalty minutes.
 Moose Jaw finished fourth in the East Division; missing the playoffs.
 Point was an assistant captain for silver medal-winning Canada Pacific in the 2014 U17 World Hockey Challenge.
 He scored 2 goals with 3 assists and had 4 penalty minutes in five games.

 2013-14: Point skated for Canada’s gold medal-winning U18 team at the 2013 Ivan Hlinka Memorial Tournament before returning to Moose Jaw for his second season.
 He scored 36 goals with 55 assists to lead the Warriors in points — skating in all 72 games — and was -27 with 53 penalty minutes.
 Moose Jaw missed the playoffs; finishing fifth in the East Division.
 Point scored 1 goal with 3 assists and was +3 with 2 penalty minutes in five games at the Ivan Hlinka tournament.
-He was ranked 53rd amongst North American skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+He was ranked 31st amongst North American skaters in the Central Scouting final rankings (up from 53rd in mid-season) and was selected by Tampa Bay in the third round (79th overall) in the 2014 NHL Draft.

-Point is a dynamic offensive forward with great vision and better than average release.
-A good face-off man and very creative playmaker.
-Intensity seems to increase as he nears the opposition net.
-Not afraid of heavy traffic.
+Point is a dynamic offensive forward with great vision and a better than average release on his shot.
+He is a good face-off man and a very creative playmaker.
+His intensity seems to increase as he nears the opposition net.
+Point is not afraid of heavy traffic.